-To Whom does HIPAA Apply?
+Game Changer: To Whom does HIPAA Apply?

-- HIPAA applies to
+- Prior to HITECH HIPAA applied only to:

 - Health Plans

 - Health Care Clearinghouses

 - Health Care Providers who transmit any health information in electronic form in connection with any transaction covered by HIPAA.

 - After HITECH, also to BAs . . .
 Later.

+- First: A little "HIPAA 101"